 This course is being offered in the face to face format.
-Every lecture session will be held every Mon/Wed/Fri 11:00am - 12:00pm according to the class schedule at SEC 103.
+Every lecture session will be held every Mon/Wed/Fri 11:00am - 12:00pm according to the class schedule at SEC 102.
 Being a face to face delivered course, all students agree that they are available during the meeting times.

-Even though the course format/structure is face to face, due to the changing nature of the pandemic, the team for this lecture is created and is available on MS TEAMS.
+Even though the course format/structure is face to face, due to unprecedented events, the team for this lecture is created and is available on MS TEAMS.
 In case of a need to move to the online setting, all students will be utilizing the class team.
 Every student is automatically put on the MS Team of this course.